 ART, FAITH, AND SCIENCE

 The relationship between art, faith, and science in antiquity is an interesting glimpse into the mind of the ancient Roman mind.
 How did they perceive scientific discovery in relationship to their strong belief in the polytheistic gods?
 Moving forward in history, the added element of the Christians and Christian art adds another dimension to the tension between faith and science.
-On this tour, we will start at the Palazzo Spara, move to the Chiesa Nuova, the Pantheon, and finish at Santa Maria Sopra Minerva.
+On this tour, we will start at the Palazzo Spada, move to the Chiesa Nuova, the Pantheon, and finish at Santa Maria Sopra Minerva.

 UNDERSTANDING THE EMPIRE

 Walking around the city of Rome, you see what seems like hundreds of Ancient Roman monuments.
 You attempt to understand what it would be like to live during this time, as an Ancient Roman going to the Colosseum or the Stadium of Diocletian.
 However, an important question to ask is: how did this empire work as a whole?
 What were the goals of and public opinion on the endless expansion and domination of the Roman military?
 And how did this expansion impact the city of Rome itself?
 In this tour, visit the Baths of Diocletian, the Palazzo Massimo, and others, in order to gain this new perspective.